kadenbigred/Starpoint-bot/README.md

 ### What is the bot:
 Discord starboard esque bot that scores users based on their board messages.
-You are able to set emojis and channels for both good messages and bad messages the amount of good reactions is subtracted from the amount of bad reactions the user had to determine their score.
+You are able to set emojis and channels for both good messages and bad messages.
+The amount of good reactions is subtracted from the amount of bad reactions the user had to determine their score.

 ### Requirements:
 discord.js & mongodb libraries